Have you heard about the planned changes to the TV licence fee?

 The BBC is planning to start charging over-75s for their licence fee unless they are receiving Pension Credit.
 That means it’s more important than ever to check you’re not missing out on Pension Credit.
 Check whether you’re eligible using our online benefits calculator now.

 Who can claim it?

 You can use our free personalised benefits calculator to work out if you might be eligible.
-Just enter your details to find out.

 How much can I get?